mudcube/MIDI.js/README.md

 CODE EXAMPLES (from the repo)

-* ./demo-Basic.html is the most basic implementation as seen here:
+* ./demo-Basic.html is the most basic implementation.
 * ./demo-MIDIPlayer.html shows how to parse MIDI files, and interact with the data stream.
 * ./demo-WhitneyMusicBox.html is a audio/visual experiment by Jim Bumgardner